icon / home icon / small arrow right / light Team icon / small arrow right / light Univ. Prof. Dr. Nicole Meisner-Kober

 Nicole Meisner-Kober

-Biomedical researcher dedicated to discovering and developing innovative therapies by combining chemistry with biology and unravelling basic pathophysiological mechanisms, with a focus on RNA and extracellular vesicle biology.
+Nicole Meisner-Kober is a Biomedical Researcher dedicated to developing innovative therapies from basic discovery to clinical translation and industrial realisation, with a focus on RNA and extracellular vesicle biology.